titovilya/game19/README.md

-# game19
+# The "19"

-I`m the first-year student and it`s my first program.
+`I am the first-year student.
+It is my first program.

 The name of the game is "19".
 Rules of the game: cross out identical pairs of numbers, or in total giving 10.